Ditch the DSLR and embrace smartphone street photography. Bet you’d never have thought you’d hear that.

 That means you’ll need to look for nice backgrounds instead.

 - A wall – Photographing a wall as the background to your street photo works well.
-Especially if that wall has nice colours and textures.
+Especially if that wall has nice colors and textures.

 - Framing – Perhaps you can look to photograph through a window or doorway, and frame your subject this way.